-Parents whose work is critical to the COVID-19 response include those who work in health and social care and in other key sectors outlined below.
+Parents whose work is critical to the COVID-19 response include those who work in health and social care and in other key sectors outlined below; in addition, some roles are essential as a result of the EU transition arrangements.
 Many parents working in these sectors may be able to ensure their child is kept at home.
 And every child who can be safely cared for at home should be.